slothbear/ebi/readme.md

 Java 8 features that I know of.

 #### Can you run Ebi for me?
-Maybe, especially during the beta program.
-If you cannot run the program (and can give me access to your Minecraft server)
+Maybe during the beta program, if you can give me access to your Minecraft server.

 ## other projects
 If you know of similar projects, let me know so I can add them to the list.